Does Asuris Northwest Health Insurance Cover Drug and Alcohol Rehab?

 - Gold plan: This plan has low deductibles, a high percentage of coverage at 80 percent, and high monthly premiums.

 - Verification: Individuals may need to obtain a verification that services are “medically necessary” from a primary care provider before they will be covered.

 - Preauthorization: Some services may require individuals to seek authorization prior to receiving specialty services in order for coverage to be considered.

-How to Use Northwest Health Insurance for Substance Abuse Treatment
+How to Use Northwest Health Insurance for Drug and Alcohol Rehab?

 The best way to understand how to use Asuris Northwest Health insurance to pay for substance abuse treatment services is to contact the insurance provider directly and talk to a trained member services professional.
 Members can call the number on their insurance card to be connected to a trained professional who can help members better understand their coverage and what may be covered.